 I also completed my first trail half marathon (in 2:15) and followed it up with more in the same year.
 In 2017, I rode an AlpenX from Garmisch-Partenkirchen to Riva del Garda with five friends — that was a highlight for me.

-In June 2018, I fulfilled one of my greatest desires by running a half marathon under two hours (1: 54).
+In June 2018, I fulfilled one of my biggest dreams by running a half marathon under two hours (1: 54).
 Now, I feel better, I’m surrounded by healthy people and I’ve found a new passion in running.

 Holger Bihr, half marathoner